By using this site, you agree to the Privacy Policy and Terms of Use.

 🎧 #9 Leprosy in 2026: Bridging Medical Cure and Social Inclusion – WHO World Leprosy Day Message · 18m

-Research published in multiple biochemistry studies confirms that disrupting CoQ10 availability causes immediate collapse of the proton gradient necessary for ATP production.
-This makes CoQ10 essential for all aerobic cellular processes, particularly in energy-demanding tissues like cardiac muscle.
+This biochemical role makes CoQ10 essential for all aerobic cellular processes, particularly in energy-demanding tissues like cardiac muscle.

 Statin-Induced CoQ10 Depletion

 Statins reduce CoQ10 levels by inhibiting HMG-CoA reductase, the rate-limiting enzyme in the mevalonate pathway that produces both cholesterol and CoQ10.
-An updated meta-analysis by Qu et al. published in cardiovascular research journals (2018) pooled data from 12 randomized controlled trials involving 1,776 participants.
+A meta-analysis by Qu et al. (2018) pooled data from 12 randomized controlled trials involving 1,776 participants.

 The analysis found that statins significantly reduced circulating CoQ10 regardless of statin type, intensity, or treatment duration.
 Both lipophilic and hydrophilic statins produced equivalent reductions, confirming that the effect stems from shared pathway inhibition rather than specific drug properties.